 Joleen Ong, Marketing & Publications DirectorJoleen is a strong advocate of the nonprofit sector's role in bringing about social change, and the power of smart communications and technology to make this happen.
 At NTEN, Joleen is the editor of NTEN: Change, the quarterly journal for nonprofit leaders, and helps to support NTEN's 50,000+ community members meet their mission through technology.

-Prior to NTEN, she served as the Communications Manager at the human rights organization Social Accountability International in New York.
+Prior to NTEN, she served as the Communications Manager at the human rights organization Social Accountability International in New York for over five years.
 Joleen's roots are in campus organizing, and has led numerous successful campaigns to increase responsible procurement with Fair Trade.
-Her passion stems from her field work in Costa Rica, where she researched the social impact of banana workers while running a small cafe with her husband.

 Joleen earned her MS in Nonprofit Management from the New School, and BA in International Studies and Spanish/Anthropology at the College of New Jersey.
-She has led presentations on the topic of nonprofit marketing, communications and sustainability worldwide, including in India, UK and US.
-She is a blogger at the nonprofithive.org and webinar trainer at fundsforngos.org.
-She is also a contributor to the 2014 publication, 'Annual Editions: Technologies, Social Media, and Society' and editor of two award-winning short documentaries.
+She has led presentations on the topic of nonprofit marketing, communications and sustainability worldwide.
+She is also a member/blogger of the Integrated Marketing Advisory Board (IMAB) and frequent webinar trainer at fundsforngos.org.
+Joleen is a contributor to the 2014 publication, 'Annual Editions: Technologies, Social Media, and Society' and editor of two award-winning short documentaries.

 Karl Hedstrom, IT Director